SebWouters/CheMPS2/FILES.md

 [tests/test6.cpp.in](tests/test6.cpp.in) contains a state-averaged DMRG-SCF calculation of the first excited state of the ^1Ag sector of O2 (d2h symmetry) in the CC-pVDZ basis set.
-The two 1s core orbitals are kept frozen, and two Ag, B2g, B3g, B1u, B2u, and B3u orbitals are chosen as active space.
+The two 1s core orbitals are kept doubly occupied, and two Ag, B2g, B3g, B1u, B2u, and B3u orbitals are chosen as active space.
 A significant speedup is obtained with DIIS.

 [tests/test7.cpp.in](tests/test7.cpp.in) reads in
 [tests/matrixelements/O2.CCPVDZ.FCIDUMP](tests/matrixelements/O2.CCPVDZ.FCIDUMP),